Skip to main content

 In order to create a Virtual Machine, you first need to create an SSH key pair which will allow you to access the instance.

-After creating your SSH key pair, you will use the public key to create an OGC SSH key resource with the following command.
+After creating your SSH key pair, you will use the public key to create a SSH key resource with the following command.

-user@machine ~ % ogc ssh create personal-key --public-key <public-key>
+user@machine ~ % raic ssh create personal-key --public-key <public-key>

 5272e090-a595-4d6a-8587-cfe78214739e